BlockchainEdu/ben-website-2017/activities/build-a-private-network-on-algorand.md

 Follow the instructions from the “[Creating a Multisignature Account](https://developer.algorand.org/docs/creating-multisignature-account )” by Algorand.
 Multisignature account require signatures from multiple accounts before processing a transaction.

 Paste the output showing your multisig account and the updated account balances after you made your multisig transaction.

-### ACTIVITY DETAILS
-When and where did you do this activity?
-With whom?
-Did you write any blog posts or social media about this activity?

-Type your response here
-This response will be reviewed and graded after submission.

-### ACTIVITY FEEDBACK
-What feedback do you have on this activity?
-What do you think can be improved?

-Type your response here
-This response will be reviewed and graded after submission.